 Patients prefer deep tissue massage therapy for its many benefits:

 - Muscle relaxation

 - Decreased tension in the upper back, shoulders, and neck

-Sports massage uses deep tissue and stretching techniques on the muscle-tendon junctions to provide certain advantages to athletes:
+Sports massage techniques use deep tissue and stretching movements on the muscle-tendon junctions to provide certain advantages to enhance athletic performance: